Support for Impact

 This subsequently allows our Research Impact and Knowledge Exchange Officers to deliver effective presentations and workshops on a regular basis, offer one-to-one consultations and help to raise awareness of research impact at both faculty and departmental level.
 Please get in touch with any specific training needs.

-AU also encourages impact activities by recognising and rewarding success in the following key ways:
+AU also encourages impact activities by recognising good practice:

 Promotion on AU Webpages and other AU publications - Publicising and highlighting impact success stories on the AU webpages and in other University publications and publicity material.